Signs of Alcoholism

 • Home, work, and safety risks

 We do not judge or shame.
 The goal is to understand risk and recommend the safest next step.
-If there are red flags for acute withdrawal, we coordinate medical care first.
+If there are red flags for acute withdrawal, we coordinate medically supervised alcohol detox first before residential treatment begins.
+We also have resources on how much alcohol rehab costs if that’s one of the first questions on your mind.

 liberty internet addiction woman sitting bed using laptop